 The stormwater design for the existing subdivisions are assumed to utilise rainwater tanks as per Penrith City Council requirements.
 Council standards specify BASIX requirements.
 As such, 5,000L rainwater tanks have been used within the model for each of the lots within the Villages 3C and 6 catchments.
+PCC WSUD Technical Guidelines also state that due to gutter and downpipe constraints, a maximum of 50% of the total roof water should be modelled as reaching the rainwater tanks.
+This has been adopted in the modelling.

 Construction Certificate documentation also reveals four (4) Humegard GPT's at the end of the line inlet for the existing temporary basins.
-These have been previously approved by council under Village 3 and Village 6 designs by J. Wyndham Prince and are incorporated into the Water Quality model.
+These have been previously approved by Council under Village 3 and Village 6 designs by J. Wyndham Prince and are incorporated into the Water Quality model.